adikar23/Aircraft_Lights_PCB/README.md

 # About the Aircraft_Lights_PCB

 The Aviation and Electronics fanatic in me had an idea to design a PCB that depicted the exterior lights of an aircraft.
 I decided to make an Aircraft shaped PCB to demonstrate the generalised placement of lights on an aircraft.
+The **USELESS DESIGN COMPETITION** held by **ALLPCB** inspired me to pursue my idea, implement it, and participate in the competition.

 The PCB consists of 11 LEDs in total: